SLIPO-EU/FAGI/README.md

 Specifically:
 `id`: An ID to identify the dataset.
 `file`: The filepath of the dataset.
 For the target (output) dataset, "System.out" is also accepted as console output.
 `endpoint`: Optional tag.
-Instead of using files, add a SPARQL endpoint and leave the `FILE` tag empty.
+Instead of using files, add a SPARQL endpoint and leave the `file` tag empty.

 `mergeWith`: Specify the final fused dataset.
 The accepted values are `left` or `right` in order to merge with one of the source datasets, and `new` in order to create a new dataset that contains only the interlinked fused entities.